samuraisam/readdit/readme.md

 It's really simple.
 You just need Xcode.
 Clone the repository somewhere and, open Readdit/Readdit.xcodeproj and run in the simulator to get started quickly.

+You'll probably have to get the submodules (they are stored in Readdit/Lib):

+  $ git submodule init
+  $ git submodule update

 What does it do? (so far)
 =========================